GuyVanced/MaSaThai/QuizQuestions.md

 **Answer: B (1965)**

----

-**What is the official name of the currency used in Malaysia?**
+**18. What is the official name of the currency used in Malaysia?**

 - A) Baht
 - B) Ringgit